Installation on MacOS

 Dockerfiles architecture explanation:

 • The postgres container has a volume mount.
-This means that data in the database will persists between container removals / restarts
+This means that data in the database will persist between container removals / restarts

 • The interconnect between the gunicorn and the nginx container runs through a shared volume mount in the filesystem.
 Both use the user www-data to read and write to a UNIX socket in /tmp